 As a matter of policy and conviction, the Pillar Network does not intervene in the financial decisions of any local church.
 Therefore, a local church that partners with the Pillar Network may choose to support or sponsor a church plant that is engaging in multiple networks or choose not to do so.
 Each local church is free to exercise its autonomy before God in these matters.

-Although the policy of the Pillar Network Leadership Team is for a church plant belonging to the Pillar Network to have only one network affiliation (other than SBC affiliations), the Leadership Team may allow a church plant engaging in multiple networks to remain in the Pillar Network.
-This will be handled on a case-by-case basis based upon a written, detailed request by the church planter.
+Although the policy of the Pillar Network is for a church plant belonging to the Pillar Network to have only one network affiliation (other than SBC affiliations), any exceptions will be handled on a case-by-case basis based upon a written, detailed request by the church planter.

-If the Leadership Team determines that a prospective Pillar Network church plant is not be able to make the relational commitment needed to be a good network partner, it may not allow the church plant to join or remain part of the Pillar Network.
+If the Leadership Team, (comprised of the BOD and Executive Director), determines that a prospective Pillar Network church plant is not able to make the relational commitment needed to be a good network partner, it may not allow the church plant to join or remain part of the Pillar Network.

 If the Leadership Team determines there has been a lack of adequate involvement by any Pillar Network church plant due to the responsibilities and time commitments demanded by other partners, it may choose to remove the church plant from the Pillar Network.